jfpatrick/sy-bi-comrad-template/docs/source/usage.rst

 Usage
 =====

-A high-level overview of how to use BE BI PyQt Template.
+A high-level overview of how to use SY BI PyQt Template.

 An example: